Relevant to Foundations in Audit (FAU) and Audit and Assurance (AA)

 (v) Classification – assets, liabilities and equity interests have been recorded in the proper accounts.

-(vi) Presentation – assets, liabilities and equity interests re appropriately aggregated or disaggregated and clearly described, and related disclosures are relevant and understandable in the context of the requirements of the applicable financial reporting framework.
+(vi) Presentation – assets, liabilities and equity interests are appropriately aggregated or disaggregated and clearly described, and related disclosures are relevant and understandable in the context of the requirements of the applicable financial reporting framework.

-In many cases the meaning of the assertions is fairly obvious and in preparation for their FAU or F8 exam candidates are reminded of the importance to learn and be able to apply the use of assertions in the course of the audit.
-Particularly, candidates need to be able to identify and explain the assertions, identify which assertion is being tested by a particular audit procedure and to describe audit procedures for relevant assertions in testing a specific transaction or balance, now bearing in mind that the relevant disclosures should also be considered when deriving appropriate procedures.
+In many cases the meaning of the assertions is fairly obvious and in preparation for their FAU or AA exam candidates are reminded of the importance to learn and be able to apply the use of assertions in the course of the audit.
+Particularly, candidates need to be able to identify and explain the assertions, identify which assertion is being tested by a particular audit procedure and to describe audit procedures for relevant assertions in testing a specific transaction or balance, bearing in mind that the relevant disclosures should also be considered when deriving appropriate procedures.

 Below is a summary of the assertions, a practical application of how the assertions are applied and some example audit procedures relevant to each.